Said Ali Kemal: Biography

 Following the coup d'état of President Djohar, the Comorian Army seized power and asked Kemal and Taki to act as executive leaders of the country.
 He served as Interim President of the Comoros for three days, from 2 October to 5 October 1995 before a French Armed Forces intervention.
-President Taki then attempted to form a bipartisan constitution, but Kemal once again left government following a disagreement.
+President Taki then attempted to form a bipartisan constitution, and Kemal as the Minister of Finance, but Kemal once again left government following a disagreement.

 Following a separatist crisis in Anjouan in 1997, Kemal called for national unity and respect for territorial integrity, condemning the military landing on the island by President Taki.
 Taki's sudden death worsened the crisis, which Colonel Azali Assoumani was unable to mitigate.

 Kemal was a strong critic of constitutional solutions that would lead to the Balkanization of the Comoros.
 He proposed the formation of a constituent assembly and changes to the 1978 constitution, allowing the islands to gain more autonomy.

 In 2004, Kemal was elected to the Assembly of the Union of the Comoros, representing the Constituency of Bambao with 64% of the vote.
 In 2009, he opposed President Ahmed Abdallah Mohamed Sambi's retention of the office and demanded the next president come from the island of Mohéli.
 In 2011, a consensus was reached and Ikililou Dhoinine, from Mohéli, became president.
 However, Kemal, with his party, Shuma, denounced President Dhoinine's authoritarian and business-like abuses of power, particularly his tendencies of nepotism.

 Withdrawn from political life, Said Ali Kemal died on 13 September 2020 in Moroni and was buried next to his father in Iconi the same day.